 Prerequisites

-For the Klaro cloud service you should have created a Klaro account and have completed the necessary steps to add the consent manager code to your website.
+For the Klaro cloud service, you should already have created a Klaro account and completed the necessary steps to add the consent manager code to your website.

-Click on ‘Matomo’ in the list of services.
+1. Click on Matomo in the list of services.

-To have the Matomo JavaScript tracker always use the visitor consent status provided by Klaro the following code should be added to the header of each website page beneath the Klaro code.
+To have the Matomo JavaScript tracker always use the visitor consent status provided by Klaro, the following code should be added to the header of each website page and insert below the Klaro code.

 <script>